Please read the following:

 Phone number: 01482 393919

-Quarantine when entering the UK
+Quarantine when entering the UK:

-Now that legal restrictions have ended, I encourage everyone to reflect that what is permitted is not always wise, and to continue to exercise caution in the weeks and months ahead.
+As cases continue to rise, I encourage everyone to reflect that what is permitted is not always wise, and to continue to exercise caution in the weeks and months ahead.